Croatian Peruvians

-Croatian Peruvians are Peruvians of Croatian descent.
+Croatian Peruvians (Peruanski Hrvati) are Peruvians of Croatian descent.
 Mostly settled in the Peruvian capital, Lima, Croatian Peruvians have scattered throughout the vast metropolis, but are known to have established a strong community in the Miraflores District, where strong ties to the ethnic group still remain.
 Due to intermarriage, most Croatian Peruvians are of mixed ancestry.
 Actual conversations in Croatian are common only within first generation immigrants.
 Although Croatian speech in Peru has been generally lost.

 Most Croatian Peruvians are Roman Catholic and either completely Croat or of mixed European origin.

+It is estimated that there are between 250.000 to 300.000 Croatian Peruvians (with Croatian ancestor).

 History

 Peru was the first South American country to receive immigrants from Croatia.
 Early settlers came from the Republic of Ragusa (modern-day Dubrovnik) in the 16th century.
 A more significant number of immigrants arrived in the second half of the 19th century and the early 20th century, mostly from the Dubrovnik area and the rest of the Croatian Adriatic coast.
 Some Croats were involved in the guano business that was flourishing in the late 19th century; others pursued copper, gold and silver mining in the Andes.
 By the end of the 19th century, Croats were the most prominent foreign community in the mining town of Cerro de Pasco.

 A group of approximately 1,000 political emigrants from Croatia arrived in the country in 1948.
 The new generation of immigrants differed significantly from the old one, and the two populations remained separate for a long time.

+Mons.
+Drago Balvanović (1936-2026), then priest of the Diocese of Banja Luka, came to Lima in the summer of 1987, to serve Croatian community; since 1988, he was parish priest of the St. Leopold Mandić Parish in Lima, where he built parish church dedicated to Leopold Mandić.
+Since 1997, he was diocesan vicar for the Croats of Peru, and since 2003 delegate of South-American Croats for Croatian Episcopal Conference (HBK) and Episcopal Conference of Bosnia and Herzegovina (BKBiH).
+He was buried in St. Leopold Mandić's church in Lima.